-Only the characters entered are stored in the database.
-When entering data in a LONG VARCHAR column, enclose it in single quotes (' ').
-Note that double-byte characters occupy two bytes.
-When using double-byte characters, account for size when specifying the length of the column.
+Only the VARCHAR characters entered are stored in the database.
+When entering data in a column, use single quotes ('').
+If using double-byte characters, account for two bytes for each character when specifying the length of a column.

-e.g. 'This is a VARCHAR string.'
+e.g., 'This is a VARCHAR string.'